-Starbucks lovers are well familiar with Siren, the lovely lady on the side of every Starbucks drinks.
+Starbucks lovers are well familiar with Siren, the lovely lady on the side of every Starbucks drink.
 A white paper cup, with a pretty emerald mermaid on the side, has become the signature sign of Starbucks.
-Over the years, the logo changed multiple times, which only consolidated Starbuck’s position in the market.
+Over the years, the logo changed multiple times, which only consolidated Starbucks ’ position in the market.

-Before we talk about the Starbucks App, let us learn about the Starbucks Cards.
-They are electronic books of your lifelong consumption of Starbucks drinks.
 For every $1 you spend on Starbucks products, you get three stars, which you can use later to claim your next Starbucks drink or any other food item from their store.
-Moreover, you can use the Starbucks Card to treat a friend with Starbucks drinks.
+Moreover, you can use the Starbucks Card to treat a friend to Starbucks drinks.

 Along with paying for your purchase in a Starbucks store, you can also use the app to tip the barista.
 This feature is available in selected stores in the USA.
 If you hear a song that you have never heard before, you can quickly check the Starbucks App for more info on the song.
 This is why Starbucks is so popular.